 You want good audio quality if you want to put up your playing on social media.
 You can have the world’s best microphone but if the mic placement is wrong, you won’t get too pleasing a result.
 Here’s the quick mantra to learn if you’re new to this: buy a good mic and learn effective mic placement.

-There are microphones at every conceivable price range: from the inexpensive plug-and-play USB mic to a German-made connoisseur’s delight that is over $10,000 with a whole lot in between.
+There are microphones at every conceivable price range: from the inexpensive plug-and-play USB mic to a German-made connoisseur’s delight at $10,000 with a whole lot in between.

 Here is a list of microphones that will give you good quality recordings: